Skip to main content

 • Enforces HTTPS (ssl-redirect).

-• Allows large request bodies for ingest (proxy-body-size: 0).
+• Allows large request bodies (proxy-body-size: 0) for symbol uploads and profiling data.

 • tls → Defines TLS certificates for secure communication.